bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 ## About Gradle tasks

 [Gradle tasks](https://docs.gradle.org/current/userguide/tutorial_using_tasks.html) are integral part of Gradle build script.
 They perform actions that are needed to build a project.
-A `gradle` task is a process you can run with `gradle`.
+Y**ou can define tasks specific to your project or use the default ones.** A `gradle` task is a process you can run with `gradle`.
 You can run these tasks by running `gradle TASK-TO-RUN` in your Command Line / Terminal.

 A standard Android Gradle project includes a lot of tasks by default such as:

-* `androidDependencies` - Displays the Android dependencies of the project.
+* `androidDependencies` - displays the Android dependencies of the project.
-* `assemble` - Assembles all variants of all applications and secondary packages.
+* `assemble` - assembles all variants of all applications and secondary packages.
-* `assembleAndroidTest` - Assembles all the Test applications.
+* `assembleAndroidTest` - assembles all the Test applications.
-* `clean` - Deletes the build directory.
+* `clean` - deletes the build directory.

 ### How to get the list of available Gradle tasks in your project